nxgtw/go-ipc/README.md

-A golang library for inter-process communication
+A library for inter-process communication written in Go.